Why is insurance so expensive for teenage & young drivers?

 - The level of excess you’re looking for

 Because this information alone isn’t enough to base a quote on, insurers also have to use statistical data from all of its customers to determine the level of risk.

-The industry statistics show higher accident levels amongst teenage and young drivers which therefore means they’re a higher risk to insure.
+The industry statistics show higher accident levels amongst teenage and young drivers (under 25s) which therefore means they’re a higher risk to insure.